borglab/gtsam-packaging/README.md

 the source directory.
 These can now be uploaded into your ppa (see below).

-## Creating releases for other repos
+## Creating releases for other distros

 Once you have a GTSAM release created for one Ubuntu release (e.g. xenial), it's easy to create another one.
 You need to leave the